harryharrold/performance/FullText.md

 I mean, it rocks, it really does.
 It's ace.
 You need to go back and read it.

 We could stop there, but it'd seem a bit of a cop out.
 Hagiography isn't really my thing, and we given we disciples promise to question, criticise and iterate we'd be letting the prophets down if we didn't.
 So here goes.
+A new precis.

 > "Harry and Rupert critically re-examine the agile manifesto in the light of their working with people “doing agile”,
 > vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating